KaysiRB/Convert/README.md

 - If you see import errors, check that all files are in the correct structure.
 - Use [`debug_main.py`](debug_main.py) to inspect modules and verify function locations.
 - For Windows, ensure Python is installed and in your PATH.

 ---

-## Advanced Usage

-- You can run individual module scripts directly for standalone conversions.
-- Templates in `.TEMP/Template/` provide reference formats for BBFAS and Cherax.

----